wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 Supports:
 - Music Select

 A Music Select-only skin designed to look like the interface of a mobile phone music game.
+Made by Totori Tori.

 DL: https://tori-blog.net/bms/1392/